FredHutch/target-data-viz/README.md

 # TARGET Data Visualization Tools

-This directory contains the necessary code to visualize gene expression and outcome data from various Children's Oncology Group (COG) pediatric AML cohorts, by way of an R Shiny app (please see [here](https://shiny.rstudio.com/) for more info).
+This directory contains the necessary code to visualize gene expression and outcome data from various Children's Oncology Group (COG) pediatric AML cohorts, by way of an R Shiny app (please see [here](https://shiny.rstudio.com/) for more info about Shiny).

 These data can be explored interactively with the Shiny app.

 ---> [Click here to launch the app in your web browser](https://meshinchi-data-viz.fredhutch.org/) <---